-- Obtain New York state licensure prior to the beginning of their residency, or if not possible, no later than October 1st (this requirement may be adjusted based on individual circumstances, but 2/3 of the residency MUST be completed as a licensed pharmacist). - 2.
+- 1. Obtain New York state licensure prior to the beginning of their residency, or if not possible, no later than October 1st (this requirement may be adjusted based on individual circumstances, but 2/3 of the residency MUST be completed as a licensed pharmacist). - 2.
 The resident has completed at least 12 full months of training. - 3.
 The resident has successfully completed their: - a.
 Clinical rotations - i.
-Attendance: Residents must not be absent for >3 days of 1-month learning experiences and >5 days for 2-3 month learning experiences. - Resident must attain (by the end of the residency) "Achieved for Residency (ACHR)" in 100% of patient care objectives and ≥ 85% of the remainder of the program objectives AND must not attain "needs improvement (NI)" in any of the residency program specific evaluated goals and objectives (see the school's residency program handbook for definitions of ACH/SP/NI) - b.
+Attendance: Residents must not be absent for >3 days of 1-month learning experiences and >5 days for 3 month learning experiences, and no more than 20 days over the course of the residency year. - ii.
+Resident must attain (by the end of the residency) "Achieved for Residency (ACHR)" in 100% of patient care objectives and ≥ 85% of the remainder of the program objectives AND must not attain "needs improvement (NI)" in any of the residency program specific evaluated goals and objectives (see the school's residency program handbook for definitions of ACH/SP/NI) - b.
 Teaching activities - i.
 Completion of Advanced Academic Teaching Certificate - 1.
 Prepare and instruct at least one (1) large group class/teaching activity - 2.
 Participation in the patient care plan activities in PHM 715: Pharmaceutical Care IV - 3.
 Participation in the PHM 505/506 (Patient Assessment I & II) sequence - 4.
 Precept/co-precept students during their Introductory (IPPE) and/or Advanced (APPE) Pharmacy Practice Experiences - 5.
 Prepare and deliver at least one (1) ACPE-accredited continuing education (CE) program - 6.
 Preparation of a statement of teaching philosophy - c.
 Pharmacy (research) project - i.
 Participate in a pharmacy (research) project relating to the area in which they are practicing AND submit a final manuscript of this project in publishable form to the RPD prior to the end of their residency - d.
 Protocol - i.
 Prepare or revise a protocol related to your area of practice (Please refer to PGY2 program-specific competency areas, goals, and objectives for additional details and guidance) - e.
 Professional presentations - i.
-Participate in journal club ii Present project in abstract/poster format at a suitable national or regional/loc meeting iii Present project as a platform presentation at the UB SPPS Residency Project Presentation Day or another suitable regional/local meeting (Over) I, , RPD for the PGY2 residency program sited at , hereby certify on behalf of the residency program s ite RAC, that (insert pharmacy resident name) has successfully completed all of the al pove requirements of their residency training.
+Participate in journal club

+- ii.
+Present project in abstract/poster format at a suitable national or regional/local meeting - iii.
+Present project as a platform presentation at the UB SPPS Residency Project Presentation Day or another suitable regional/local meeting

+(Over) I,, RPD for the PGY2 residency program sited at , hereby certify on behalf of the residency program site RAC, that (insert pharmacy resident name) has successfully completed all of the above requirements of their residency training.
 Name (print) Signature Date